dragonflyoss/website/docs/zh-cn/userguide/supernode_configuration.md

 supernode.totalLimit | 200 | Network rate reserved for the SuperNode (Unit: MB/s)
 supernode.schedulerCorePoolSize | 10 | Core pool size of ScheduledExecutorService
 supernode.dfgetPath | /usr/local/bin/dfget/ | The `dfget` path
+supernode.advertiseIp | the first non-loop address | The advertise ip is used to set the ip that we advertise to other peer in the p2p-network.
+It should be the ip that clients can connect to.

 ### Cluster Property